-We have considered the VUC increase in accordance with the Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 and the Commission Implementing Regulation (EU 2015/909).

-Our interpretation of this legislation is that costs directly incurred have to be recovered from train operators, but we are satisfied that we have the flexibility to allow for changes to the level of the VUC to be brought in over a period of time (i.e. the charge can be capped/phased in).

-However, such capping/phasing-in must not be open-ended or indefinite; there must come a time when full costs are charged and our decision should be credible over time and not, for example, imply an extremely unlikely change in charges at the next review.
+We have considered the VUC increase in accordance with the Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 and the Commission Implementing Regulation (EU 2015/909).Our interpretation of this legislation is that costs directly incurred must be recovered from train operators but we are satisfied that we have the flexibility to allow for changes to the level of the VUC such that it can be brought in over a period of time (i.e. the charge can be capped/phased in).
+However, any capping/phasing-in must not be open-ended or indefinite; there must come a time when full costs are charged.
+Furthermore, our decision should be credible over time and not, for example, imply an extremely unlikely change in charges at the next periodic review.
 Any capping/phasing-in needs to be justified against ORR's statutory duties.